CBE Software

 CBE Software is an indie video game developer based in the Czech Republic.
 It was founded in 2006 as Cardboard Box Entertainment (CBE).
-The first released title was an adventure game Ghost in the Sheet.
+The first released title was an adventure game titled Ghost in the Sheet.
 The studio was then inactive for a few years and its members worked on titles such as Dark Fall II: Lights Out, Barrow Hill and Tale of a Hero.

-The studio was in 2011 renamed to CBE Software and became a real company.
-A year later it released two games – J.U.L.I.A. and J.U.L.I.A.
+In 2011, the studio was renamed to CBE Software.
+A year later, it released two games – J.U.L.I.A. and J.U.L.I.A.
 Untold.
 These games were exclusively published by Lace Mamba Global who didn't pay them and the publishing agreement was cancelled.
-The studio came to financial troubles and so released another game Vampires!
+The studio came to financial troubles and so released another game titled Vampires!

 In March 2013, the Indiegogo for J.U.L.I.A.
 Among the Stars (originally titled J.U.L.I.A.
 Enhanced Edition) was launched.
 The goal was $5,000 but $14,120 was raised.
 It was released on 12 October 2014.
 It is a remake of the original J.U.L.I.A. with different gameplay and story.